tjvanleeuwen/survey/README.md

 Move your `csv` datasets to the directory `data`.
 Open the `survey.Rproj` Rproject in Rstudio, and open the files `main.R` and `custom.R` found in the directory `scripts`.
-They can now be run to generate some figures, which will end up in the directory `figures`.
+They can now be run to generate some figures, which will end up in the directory `figures/`.

-## Usage
+## Contents

-There are two R scripts that generate figures, `main.R` and `custom.R`.
-They both use functions from the supplementary files found in the directory `R`.
+There is one main R script that generates figures, `main.R`.
+It makes use of functions from the following supplementary files found in the directory `R`.

 - `utils.R` contains utility functions.
+- `functions.R` contains longer functions that do not generate functions.
 - `clean.R` contains functions used for cleaning the datasets, and is thus highly specific to the data.
+- `statistics.R` contains functions that run a Wilcox test on the answers to a yes/no style question, disaggregated by a category.
 - `settings.R` contains some global settings for visualisation purposes.
-- `mc_byquestion.R` contains functions that generate a patchwork plot for a single Likert-style multiple choice question.
-Each subplot is a plot of the answers to the question disaggregated by a certain category (or the total).
+- `mc_byquestion.R` contains functions that calculate the averages for a set of Likert style multiple choice functions, and then generate a patchwork plot.
+Each subplot is a plot of the averaged answers disaggregated by a certain category (or the total).
-- `mc_bybase.R` contains functions that generate a patchwork plot for a set of Likert-style multiple choice questions, disaggregated by a given category.
+- `mc_bybase.R` contains functions that generate a patchwork plot for a set of Likert style multiple choice questions, disaggregated by a given category.
 Each subplot is a plot of the answers to the questions, given a particular answer to the category.
+- `custom.R` contains some functions that generate a patchwork plot for a non-Likert style multiple choice question.

+## Usage

-The file `main.R` cleans the data using `clean.R`, and then generates some figures using `mc_byquestion.R` and `mc_bybase.R`.
-The file `custom.R` also cleans the data, and then generates some custom figures for specific questions.
+The file `main.R` cleans the data using `clean.R`, and runs the Wilcox test from `statistics.R` to investigate gender and nationality biases within the department / institute groups.
+Then the figures for the Likert style questions are generated, using `mc_byquestion.R` and `mc_bybase.R`.
+Finally, a custom figure is generated for each of two non-Likert style multiple choice questions.

+The figures are saved twice, once numbered in `figures/ordered/`, and once named in `figures/named/`.
+A final directory `figures/test/` exists for testing purposes.